 per cent of all German companies in the sector are based in Bavaria

 More than 100 research facilities work in the field of environmental technologies in Bavaria.
 Their fields of research include regenerative energies, cogeneration and air, water and soil pollution control, as well as specialist fields such as the production of innovative materials and heat insulation.
 The commitment to research in Bavaria is huge, leading to the successful acquisition of funding for innovative projects with high economic potential for companies who produce environmental technology.
 For example, five Bavarian universities held top positions in the acquisition of EU funding for “sustainable energy systems” between 2005 and 2007.

 Education in environmental technology is just as well-organised as research.
-The spectrum of qualification options at Bavaria's universities is broad and ranges from Bachelor degree programmes in fields such as Renewable Energies, Environmental and Process Technology and Environmental Protection Policy to Masters programmes such as Renewable Raw Materials.
-In addition, apprenticeships in environmental technologies provide the next generation of specialist staff, so that Bavaria's environmental technology companies will find a supply of excellently-trained staff on the labour market in future, too.
+Bavarian universities offer a broad spectrum of opportunities to gain qualifications, ranging from bachelor's programmes in fields such as renewable energies, environmental and process technology, and environmental protection to Master's programmes such as a degree in “Renewable Raw Materials”.
+In addition, apprenticeships related to environmental protection also provide a steady stream of qualified specialist staff, ensuring that Bavaria's environmental technology companies will find plenty of excellently trained staff on the labour market in future, too.

 Companies and facilities in the environmental segment work together in a large number of regional, sometimes specialised networks that are chiefly organised around the Chambers of Industry and industrial associations – for example KUMAS – Kompetenzzentrum Umwelt e.V. and Netzwerk Umweltkompetenz Nordbayern (UKON).
 The Internet platform BAIKUM works to improve the innovative strength, competitiveness and export capability of Bavarian environmental technology.